datafolklabs/cement-gitbook/core-foundation/logging-1.md

 The following is specific to the default [`LoggingLogHandler`](https://cement.readthedocs.io/en/2.99/api/ext/ext_logging/#cement.ext.ext_logging.LoggingLogHandler), and is not an requirement of the logging interface.
 {% endhint %}

-Logging to `app.log.debug()` is pretty straight forward, however adding an additional parameter for the `namespace` can greatly increase insight into where that log is happening.
+Logging to `app.log.debug()` is pretty straightforward.
+However, adding an additional parameter for the `namespace` can greatly increase insight into where that log is happening.
 The `namespace` defaults to the application name which you will see in every log like this:

 ```text
 2012-07-30 18:05:11,357 (DEBUG) myapp : This is my message